-Morning breath is the term that people commonly use to describe breath that smells bad when a person wakes up.
-It is a very common problem.
+Morning breath is the term that people use to describe breath that smells bad when a person wakes up.
+Dry mouth and poor oral hygiene are common causes of morning breath.

 Keep reading to learn more about what causes bad breath in the morning and what to do about it.